 Cut the tops and bottoms of the zucchini off, and then cut into quarters.
 Remove the seeds if they are large and at all tough.
 This was only necessary for the child-sized squash, when I picked them early and they were a reasonable size I didn’t have to remove the seeds.

 Sift together the flour, soda, salt and cocoa powder, set aside.

 In a stand mixer cream together the butter, brown sugar and sugar using the paddle attachment, until it is light and fluffy.
 Slowly add the oil, until it is evenly distributed.
 Add the eggs one at a time, mixing well after each.
 Beat in the vanilla extract.

 Add the dry ingredients alternately with the yogurt in 3 additions each.

 Remove from the mixer and stir in the grated zucchini until it is evenly distributed.

 Stir in the melted and cooled chocolate.

 Pour batter into the prepared pan.

-Bake in the middle of the oven for about one hour or until a tester comes out clean.
+Bake in the middle of the oven for about 45-60 minutes (the wide time difference is due to different shaped pans) or until a tester comes out with moist crumb, DO NOT OVER BAKE.
 Allow to cool in the pan until nearly room temperature, you should be able to comfortably handle it.